EugenMayer/docker-image-traefik/README.md

 ## WAT

 - Implements a ENV-Var based configuratiin for your Traefik server running as a docker-image.
-- Easier to configure due to high-level settings
+- Easier to configure then classic Treafik 2.0  due to high-level settings like "enable dashboard" or "always redirect"
 - arm builds included
 - rancher (1.x) supported